-Girls ADVOCACY AND LEADERSHIP SERIES (GALS) - USA
+Girls ADVOCACY AND LEADERSHIP SERIES (GALS) - Philadelphia, USA

-WCI is currently offering the GALS program to teens twice per year, during a Spring and Fall session.
-The GALS program includes six to eight workshops held on consecutive Saturdays.
+WCI is currently offering the GALS program to twice per year, during Spring and Fall sessions, at the First Philadelphia Preparatory Charter School.
+The GALS program includes fourteen workshop days.
 Workshops are designed to introduce skills that build upon each other to promote community advocacy, as well as bolster confidence and capabilities to support future leaders’ academic, personal, and professional success.
-Each day of programming, participants hear from an expert speaker in the field of the skill set for that day, and then break into teams to practice activities designed to develop those skills.
-The community advocacy component is strengthened by participants’ close interaction with local leaders and mentors who support the development and implementation of advocacy campaigns during and after the program.
+Each week, participants hear from an expert speaker in the field of the skill set for that day, and then break into teams to practice activities designed to develop those skills.

 Through GALS, participants have a unique opportunity to develop leadership skills and create and lead their own advocacy campaigns to have a positive, long-term impact on their communities.
 The girls present their campaigns to family and friends at a culminating graduation ceremony.
 Over the past year, campaigns focused on a variety of important issues:

 - Child abduction